johnathanmann/sprite-planner/README.md

 ## Design Process

-The UI design of this site was 100% inspired by that of the photo viewer in Metal Gear Solid 2 which was created in universe by Hal "Otacon" Emmerich.
+The UI design of this site was 100% inspired by that of the photo viewer in Metal Gear Solid 2 which was created in universe by Hal Emmerich.
 The whole Metal Gear series has a lot of UI design I love, especially Metal Gear Solid 3.
-I figured Otacon, a computer programer and engineer, could have used a site like this himself in his own programming endeavors.
+I figured Emmerich, a computer programer and engineer, could have used a site like this himself in his own programming endeavors.
 During some of the font searching I did for this prject I found this cool blog post about the intent of font in MGS check it out [here](https://metalgearstuff.wordpress.com/2020/01/29/the-fonts-of-metal-gear-solid/) if your interested!

 Fonts: <br/>
 [MGS2 Menu Font](https://fontmeme.com/fonts/mgs2-menu-font/)<br/>